PROGRAM AT A GLANCE

-Following graduation, students may also have the opportunity to work towards a professional designation, such as an accounting designation.
+Following graduation, students may have opportunity to work towards a professional designation, such as an accounting designation.

 All students currently enrolled in the Human Resources specialization are eligible for reduced Chartered Professional in Human Resources (CPHR) Alberta annual student membership dues as an Accredited Student Member.

-Students who graduated from the pathway since May 2018, and who meet the necessary GPA requirements, are eligible to waive the National Knowledge Exam (NKE) requirement towards obtaining the CPHR designation.
+Students who graduated from the Human Resources specialization since May 2018, and who meet the necessary GPA requirements, are eligible to waive the National Knowledge Exam (NKE) requirement towards obtaining the CPHR designation.
 Once your NKE waiver is approved, you become a CPHR Candidate and can start earning the required professional level experience to earn your CPHR designation.
-Learn more
+Learn more.

 Graduates of the Business Administration program may find employment in the private or public sector, in small business, government, banking, insurance, not-for-profit organizations, retail, hospitality, oilfield, construction, and other industries.